Strat5/gmechatbot/README.md

 The main purpose of this project is to learn; don't hesitate to submit because you're afraid to mess up.

 If you are new to Github and want to contribute try reading these tutorials:

-	- Here is a tutorial to Git and Github: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners
+	- Here is a tutorial to Git and Github: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.
-	- More specifically, here is how you can edit my project: https://guides.github.com/activities/forking/
+	- More specifically, here is how you can edit my project: https://guides.github.com/activities/forking/.

-*Just please try to keep your code commenting simple but effective.*
+*Just please try to keep your edited code commenting simple but effective.*

 ## 👍 Acknowledgements: